arunavg/MySqlConnector/README.md

 # ANSI MySQL Connector for .NET and .NET Core

 This fork is focused on creating default ANSI standard compliant MySQL Connector for .Net and .Net Core.
-Further releases in this fork are particularly regressed on Ubuntu/Debian target platforms.
+Also, releases in this fork are particularly regressed on Ubuntu/Debian target platforms.

 This is an [ADO.NET](https://msdn.microsoft.com/en-us/library/e80y5yhx.aspx) data provider for [MySQL](https://www.mysql.com/).
 It provides implementations of